-- 1. New major development proposals should have safe and convenient access to the existing bus network.
+- 1. New major development proposals should have safe and convenient access to the existing bus network and comply with the TfWM access standards.
 In areas where this is not achieved, new development may be required to include the provision of appropriate bus infrastructure to enable services to be fully integrated into the development site.
 The level of need and expected provision will be determined through Transport Assessments and Travel Plans. - 2.
 The development of a mass rapid transit network will be supported to improve accessibility to existing and new major trip attractors.
 Major development proposals which are expected to create significant numbers of additional trips on the network, and are located in close proximity to a proposed rapid transit route should seek to make provision for those routes, including new infrastructure to facilitate the integration of the rapid transit network into the development site.
 The level of need and expected provision will be determined through Transport Assessments and Travel Plans. - 3.
-Further details will be set out in the Coventry Connected SPD and West Midlands Strategic Transport Plan.
+Further details will be set out in the Coventry Connected SPD, and the West Midlands Strategic Transport Plan and Coventry's Bus Network Development Plan.